 Mass number = 24

-Atomic number of iron = No. protons in iron= 26
+Atomic number = Number of protons = 26

 Mass number = 88

 Q.4.
-Compose the total image for the atom with the given nuclear number (Z) and Atomic mass (A)
+Write the complete symbol for the atom with the given atomic number (Z) and atomic mass (A)

 (I)Z = 17, A = 35